Controllability and Vector Potential: Necessary and Sufficient Conditions for Controllability

 If $P \subset A^2$ is the submodule generated by the rows of the C-R matrix above, then $i_2^{-1}(P)$ is the principal ideal $(\del_x^2 + \del_y^2)$ generated by the Laplacian.
 As $\Cinf$ is an injective $A$-module, the above proposition states that the projection $\pi_2: (u,v) \mapsto v$ maps the kernel of the C-R equation onto the kernel of the Laplacian, namely the set of harmonic functions. \\

-Remark: In modelling the attributes $f \in \F^q$ of a phenomenon, it is sometimes convenient to include additional variables $g \in \F^p$.
+Remark 3.4: In modelling the attributes $f \in \F^{k_1}$ of a phenomenon, it is sometimes convenient to include additional variables $g \in \F^{k_2}$.
 For instance, if we wish to model the voltages that appear across various branches of a circuit, it might be convenient to also include the currents through these branches.
-These additional variables are the latent variables, and the attributes of the phenomenon are the manifest variables, of the model \cite{w}.
+These additional variables are the `latent' variables, and the attributes of the phenomenon are the `manifest' variables of the model \cite{w}.
 The modelling process then leads to equations of the form

-If $\F$ is an injective $A$-module, then those $f$ that appear in a solution $(f, g)$ of the above equation, the manifest variables, is also a differential kernel by the above proposition.
-In other words, we can `eliminate' the latent variables $g$ from the model.\\
+If $\F$ is an injective $A$-module, then the collection of all $f$ that appear in solutions $(f, g)$ of the above equation is also a differential kernel by the above proposition.
+In other words, we can eliminate the latent variables $g$ from the model. \\

-Remark: Sometimes, it might be required to control only a subset of the attributes of a system.
-In other words, it might be sufficient only for some projection of $\ker_\F(P)$, say $\pi_2(\ker_\F(P)) \subset \F^q$ in the above notation, to be controllable.
-In the case that $\F$ is an injective cogenerator, Proposition 2.5 gives necessary and sufficient condtions for this to be so, namely that $A^q/i_2^{-1}(P)$ be torsion free.
+Remark 3.5: Sometimes, it might be sufficient only for some projection of $\ker_\F(P)$, say $\pi_2(\ker_\F(P)) \subset \F^{k_2}$ in the above notation, to be controllable.
+In the case that $\F$ is an injective cogenerator, Proposition 3.5 gives necessary and sufficient condtions for this to be so, namely that $A^{k_2}/i_2^{-1}(P)$ be torsion free. \\

+As we have observed, an engineering problem might dicatate that a subset of the attributes of a system be controlled by its other attributes.
+We illustrate this problem with a most important example, the Maxwell Equations, in the appendix below.